-All readings are to be found on Carmen and URLs embedded in the syllabus in the module section.
+All readings are to be found on Carmen in the module section.
 Required readings come from newspaper articles, blogs and other periodicals.
 NOTE: critical assessment of these materials will be conducted in class.
 Readings are of varying quality and perspective.